ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ```

 **Start Procedure:**
-- The robot waits in a holding pattern until the center button is pressed
+- The robot waits in a holding pattern until the center button is pressed.
-- This allows for precise manual positioning before autonomous operation begins
+- This allows for precise manual positioning before autonomous operation begins.
-- After button press, the robot changes LED color to green to indicate readiness
+- After the button press, the robot changes the LED color to green to indicate readiness.

 ---